 When to start an artichoke seed?
 As soon as those winter blahs have you wishing for spring!
 Yes, February is the ideal month for germinating artichoke seed, but they can be started as early as January or as late as the middle of March.
 For those in warmer climates, where winters are mild and without frost, the timing is a little different.
 Your artichokes can be grown as short lived perennials and seed should be sown directly into the garden in the fall.

 When to start seeds is key to healthy flower head production.
 They will grow into large, bush-like plants that need a very long growing season.
-To set their buds, artichokes need a period of vernalization, at least two weeks of cold temperatures below 50°F, yet they are extremely frost sensitive.
+To set their buds, artichokes need a period of vernalization, at least two weeks of cold temperatures below 50 degrees F. (10 C.), yet they are extremely frost sensitive.
 Therefore, your seedlings must be ready to set out right after the last frost date, but before spring temperatures rise too high.

 Artichoke seed plants are not fast starters, which is another reason for early indoor planting.
-Give your seeds a healthy start by planting two or three seeds in each 3-4 inch (9 cm) pot.
-Fill the pot 2/3 full of good quality, compost rich soil-based medium.
+Give your seeds a healthy start by planting two or three seeds in each 3 to 4 inch (8-10 cm.) pot.
+Fill the pot two-thirds full of good quality, compost rich, soil-based medium.
 If the potting mix feels heavy, you can add a little perlite for better drainage.
 Sprinkle your seeds in the pot and cover with a light dusting of potting mix.